The Cyanide & Happiness Show: Season 1 (2014–15)

-Season 2 (2015–16)
+Season Too (2) (2015–16)

 Season 3 (2017)

 This season was initially released on Seeso, but episodes 6–10 were later removed.
 In August 2017, it was announced that the rights to the show had been transferred to VRV, another streaming service.
 Coinciding with this announcement, the rest of the show was removed from Seeso and all episodes of all three seasons were made available on VRV.